 The truth is, they’re right.
 Our devices are a good bet.
 We generally keep the same phone number for years, if not forever, always have them with us, and glance at them an average of 2,617 times a day and texting is the most widely-used and frequently used app on a smartphone, with 97 percent of Americans using it at least once a day.
 You can’t say that about snail mail, email, voicemail, or even social media.

 If you’re thinking push notifications might compete, think again.
 Push apps require the person to download the app and/or opt in to receive push notifications.
 Texts aren’t as picky.
 Anyone can receive a text, just as long as they provide their phone number.
 Every form, every questionnaire, every identifying question you’ve ever answered likely includes your device phone number.
 Bam.
 You’re on their list.

 Who, besides your friends, are promising to send you text messages?

-Doctor and Other Appointments
+Doctor and other appointments

 The majority of doctors’ offices have invested in a text notification system, largely in response to diminishing profits.
 By automating many of the previously manual processes involved with patient care and paperwork, practices can save significant dollars and increase efficiency.
 My doctor offices out of a hospital with limited free parking so I get a text message with the gate code the day before my appointment.
-Businesses who value promptness and discourage missed appointments are using texting in the same way, from spas to restaurants.
+Businesses that value promptness and discourage missed appointments are using texting in the same way, from spas to restaurants.

-School/Campus Police and Security
+School/Campus police and security